 So one day, your child tells you, “I want to be a Jacksonville cheerleading athlete”.
 Well maybe not in those words exactly, but they’re basically telling you that they want to be a cheerleader.
 You might be experiencing feelings of happiness, and slight trepidation of what’s to come, and that’s okay.

 While your child might be seeing the stunts and the flashy uniforms, they should also be aware of the amount of work that goes into the whole sport.
 Make sure that your child understands the responsibilities and work that goes into being a cheerleader.
 Here are some things that your child should expect when they join the world of cheerleading.

-When your child is still in the process of trying out for the regular cheer season, they should be aware of the amount of work that they should put in for cheerleading tryouts.
+When your child is still in the process of trying out for the regular Jacksonville cheerleading season, they should be aware of the amount of work that they should put in for cheerleading tryouts.

 If it’s their absolute first time with anything related to cheerleading, then they should understand how much work they should put in just to qualify for the team.
 They may have to enroll in tumbling classes to develop skills that might give them a leg up during tryouts.